OnnoH/docker-quickstart/exercises/exercise-7/README.md

 [Alpine Linux](https://alpinelinux.org/) is a popular variant because it is rather small compared to e.g. Ubuntu.

-Goto https://alpinelinux.org/downloads/ and fetch the miniroot filesystem archive for your favourite architecture and place it in the `alpine` folder under this exercise.
+Goto https://alpinelinux.org/downloads/ and fetch the miniroot filesystem archive for your favourite architecture and place it in a `alpine` called folder under this exercise.

 ```shell
 docker image build --tag alpine:3.18.4 \